Genocides in history (1946 to 1999): Tutsis

 As of mid-2011, the ICTR had convicted 57 people and acquitted 8 others.
 Another ten persons were still on trial and one is still awaiting trial.
 Nine other persons remain at large.
 The first trial, of Jean-Paul Akayesu, ended in 1998 with his conviction for genocide and crimes against humanity.
 This was the world's first conviction for genocide, as defined by the 1948 Convention.
 Jean Kambanda, interim Prime Minister during the genocide, pleaded guilty.

 Hutus

-In 2010 a report accused Rwanda's Tutsi-led army of committing genocide against ethnic Hutus.
-The report accused the Rwandan Army and allied Congolese rebels of killing tens of thousands of ethnic Hutu refugees from Rwanda and locals in systematic attacks which were committed between 1996 and 1997.
+In 2010, the United Nations published a report in which it accused Rwanda's Tutsi-led army of committing genocide against ethnic Hutus.
+According to the report, the Rwandan Army and allied Congolese rebels killed tens of thousands of ethnic Hutu refugees from Rwanda and locals in systematic attacks which they committed between 1996 and 1997.
 The government of Rwanda rejected the accusation.

 Somalia

 1988–1991 Isaaq genocide

 The Isaaq genocide or "(Sometimes referred to as the Hargeisa Holocaust)" was the systematic, state-sponsored massacre of Isaaq civilians between 1988 and 1991 by the Somali Democratic Republic under the dictatorship of Siad Barre.
 A number of genocide scholars (including Israel Charny, Gregory Stanton, Deborah Mayersen, and Adam Jones) as well as international media outlets, such as The Guardian, The Washington Post and Al Jazeera among others, have referred to the case as one of genocide.
 In 2001, the United Nations commissioned an investigation on past human rights violations in Somalia, specifically to find out if "crimes of international jurisdiction (i.e. war crimes, crimes against humanity or genocide) had been perpetrated during the country's civil war."
 The investigation was jointly commissioned by the United Nations Co-ordination Unit (UNCU) and the Office of the United Nations High Commissioner for Human Rights.
 The investigation concluded with a report which confirmed that the crime of genocide had taken place against the Isaaqs in Somalia.